aendeavor/i3buntu/INSTALL.md

 When executing ***APOLLO*** manually, do **not** start it in a root / superuser context.
 Either use `./apollo` or `make install`.

-#### Leftover Configuration
+### Handcrafted Finish

-As of now, the monitor/display configuration is not done automatically, as this would not make much sense.
-You can do it manually, with `arandr` and `i3`'s config.
+The monitor/display configuration is not done automatically as this wouldn't make sense.
+You can do it manually with `arandr` and `i3`'s config.

-#### Handcrafted Finish

 As _Ubuntu 20.04 LTS_ only ships a stable package upstream, we will need to build some packages from source.
 All dependencies have already been installed.
 What is left to do is executing `i3rdp.sh` in the `athena/scripts/` directory.

 Thereafter, edit i3's config under `~/.config/i3/config` to use Picom and not Compton.
 At the bottom, the autostart applications can be edited - adjust them.
 You can also play with Picom's configuration located under `~/.config/picom.conf`.
+Delete the old config under `~/.config/compton.conf`

 ### Miscellaneous